Enalean/tuleap-documentation-en/languages/en/user-guide/misc.rst

 -  **Wiki**: Wiki is a collaborative authoring tool (see :ref:`wiki`).
 You can perform a full text search by keywords in wikis.

--  **Object**: You can search any object in Tuleap with its keyword and its id.
+-  **Object**: You can search any referenced object in Tuleap with its keyword and its id.
    For example, if you search an artifact with keyword ``bug`` and id ``68``, you can type ``bug #68`` and press ``Enter`` to be redirected to this artifact.
    Same for other objects like documents with ``doc #_id_``.